rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 * Backwards compatability with the existing communication system.
 * A lock-free fast path that allocates no memory and requires only two atomic swaps.
 * Slow paths are no more expensive than the current message passing system.
-* This entire system can probably be implemented as a syntax extension.
+* This entire system can probably be implemented as a syntax extension and some small runtime and libcore changes.

 Design
 ----------